gainogalindo/bpmn-complexity/README.md

 ### Java Configuration

 JPype must be able to locate a valid Java Virtual Machine (JVM).

-JPype must be able to locate a valid Java Virtual Machine (JVM).
 The recommended approach is to configure the `JAVA_HOME` environment variable.
 Alternatively, the JVM path can be provided explicitly when starting JPype.

 For example, on Windows: